Throttling Scroll Events in JavaScript

 When you're working on a modern website or web application, you often tend to be working with a lot of moving parts.
 Things might need to animate on scroll, or you might need to detect when something is visible on screen and have it fade in (although using the Intersection Observer API would be far more performant for this).
 There are all kinds of reasons to attach a listener to the scroll event, but it can be a good idea to 'throttle' these functions.

 One of the key reasons to throttle these functions (and listeners) is to avoid performance degradation; unlike some other events, onScroll tends to trigger very frequently which leads to lower performance, especially if you process a lot of data within that event, causing the interface to slow down or feel laggy.
-It also forces an increase in client‑side resource use (i.e., the CPU and/or GPU), which can leave to even more lagging.
+It also forces an increase in client‑side resource use (i.e., the CPU and/or GPU), which can lead to even more lagging.

 I'm sure you've arrived on websites in the past where your computer's fans whir into life as soon as things start to load.
 YouTube used to be extremely bad for this (although more due to general non‑performant code rather than scroll events in particular).